zwizwa/uc_tools/doc/seq_lua.md

 => 2
 ```

-But we can do much more.
-The point of `seq.lua` is to provide an
-abstract representation of such signals that can be used to generate C
-code.
-But we need to introduce a couple of ideas first, so let's work
-with just Lua code first.

-One way to represent a signal in Lua is by using a lazy list.
+Now instead of printing out the sequence, represent is as a lazy list.
 This can
 be built from a memoization function that caches the evaluation of a
 zero argument function (a thunk).
 ```lua